 The weigh of a traumatic event can be made even heavier if the pain or damage is not well addressed by a support system.
 Sometimes this results in a lack of trust towards others.
 Compounding one set of trauma symptoms with a second set of pain.
 If you have experienced trauma you may identify with the list below.

-Trauma can be compounded after having experienced one of the traumas above followed by on the list below:
+Trauma can be compounded by experiencing one of the traumas above followed by one below:

 -lack of support